Kapral67/FamilyDirectory/README.md

     1. First, deploy the `FamilyDirectoryDomainStack` solely (e.g. `cdk deploy FamilyDirectoryDomainStack`)

-        - Before moving forward, login to the aws console and navigate to Route53, click on Hosted Zones in the right side-bar, then click on the Hosted Zone
+        - Before moving forward, login to the aws console and navigate to Route53, click on Hosted Zones in the right sidebar, then click on the Hosted Zone

         - Here, you need to copy the NS records for `${ORG_FAMILYDIRECTORY_HOSTED_ZONE_NAME}` and apply them at your registrar